Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 This section enables you to configure the Playbook executions in the Interaction Panel using two settings:

-- **Repeat**: Enabling this feature will repeat executing the selected Playbook again and again until you stop the execution manually.
-This function is helpful when testing, for example, consistency in a use case with a Playbook that requires an automatic repeat of execution.
+- **Repeat**: Enabling this feature will repeatedly execute the selected Playbook until you stop the execution manually.
+This function is helpful for example, when testing consistency in a use case with a Playbook that requires an automatic repeat of execution.
 - **Delay**: Time in milliseconds, to wait between each Playbook Step execution.
 Default setting is 200ms.

 ### Advanced

 #### Auto-move Flow Editor

 If activated, based on the Interaction Panel outputs, the Flow Editor will automatically move and center the Flow node that was last executed.
-If the last triggered node belongs to a different Flow, other than the one that is currently open in the editor, then the Flow of the last triggered node will be opened automatically and the node will be centered.
+If the last triggered node belongs to a different Flow, other than the one that is currently open in the editor, the Flow of the last triggered node will be opened automatically and the node will be centered.
 Default setting is **enabled**.

 #### Auto-switch Target Flow Selection